 This course explores the role of the physical therapist assistant in implementation of the plan of care for patient individuals with specialized disorders.

-Prerequisites: PTAP2121, PTAP2220, PTAP2525; Co-requisite: PTAP2131
+PTAP2121, PTAP2220, PTAP2525;

-PTAP2340: Special Topics for the Physical Therapist Assistant
+PTAP2340: Special Topics for the Physical Therapist

 This course covers administrative issues and career development as well as current topics in physical therapy.
 Clinical experiences and presentation of case histories are completed.
 The course is designed to meet the needs of the student in regional considerations.
 Topics may vary from offering to offering.

-Prerequisites: PTAP2131, PTAP2230, PTAP2535
+PTAP2131, PTAP2230, PTAP2535